yur4kur/Lesson-2.04_ColorPicker/README.md

 #### Stack includes StackViews, Labels and Sliders.

 ## Lesson 2.09
+### One more view controller is added, color of which is changed by sliders or textfields in another view controller.
-### Color transition between controllers through the delegate pattern and a segue.
+#### Color transition between controllers through the delegate pattern and a segue.
-### ToolBar is added to keyboard.
+#### ToolBar is added to keyboard.